plone/documentation/develop/plone/searching_and_indexing/indexing.rst

 informative.

-When using a GenericSetup extension profile to customize the Catalog Tool** in your portal, you only need to include XML for the pieces of the catalog you are changing.
-To add an index for the Archetypes location field, as in the example above, a policy package could include the following *profiles/default/catalog.xml*:
+When using a GenericSetup extension profile to customize the Catalog Tool in your portal, you only need to include XML for the pieces of the catalog you are changing.
+To add an index for the Archetypes location field, as in the example below, a policy package could include the following *profiles/default/catalog.xml*: